heron2014/react-native-installation-guide/README.md

 ![1](img/1android-sdk.png)

-- official docs in regards to sdk configuration (a bit outdated) https://facebook.github.io/react-native/releases/0.24/docs/android-setup.html#configure-your-sdk
+- official docs in regards to SDK configuration (a bit outdated) https://facebook.github.io/react-native/releases/0.24/docs/android-setup.html#configure-your-sdk

 - Install by ticking the box next to the following:
   - Android SDK Tool, Platform Tools, Build Tools, Android SDK of your choice, always install images like: Intel x 86 Image System.
 In Extra section install : Android Support Repository.
 These are essentials.